James Peggs: Translational activism

-Missionary translation was divided into two categories: one, secular texts—translated texts of Indian literature, textbooks for school curricula, government regulations and circulars; two, religious texts—translations of English and Bengali tracts, Christian literary allegories, and the translation of gospel and Bible.
-James Peggs initially, Amos Sutton and others later, started their education mission by writing secular texts such as dictionaries and grammars—the volume of writing was so large that it necessitated a separate printing press at Cuttack in 1837; however, prior to Cuttack printing press, translation activities were performed and published from Serampore Mission press.
+Missionary translation was divided into two categories: one, secular texts - translated texts of Indian literature, textbooks for school curricula, government regulations and circulars; two, religious texts - translations of English and Bengali tracts, Christian literary allegories, and the translation of gospel and Bible.
+James Peggs initially, Amos Sutton and others later, started their education mission by writing secular texts such as dictionaries and grammars - the volume of writing was so large that it necessitated a separate printing press at Cuttack in 1837; however, prior to Cuttack printing press, translation activities were performed and published from Serampore Mission press.
 Missionaries were installed by East India Company as mediators between Company administrators and native Oriyas.
-Over the period, missionaries instead of becoming a mediator between two languages and cultures, assumed and become an instrument of hegemony between the State and Church; partly, because of using incompetent translators, lack of adequate training, or using Bengali as intermediary language for translation into Odia language—finally, under the guise of Secular texts and School textbooks, the missionaries were able to spread their sphere of activism – to the extent of using them as the tools of warfare against the ignorants and native heathens, including success in conversion of heathens to some extent -, undermining the Company administration's secular character.
+Over the period, missionaries instead of becoming a mediator between two languages and cultures, assumed and become an instrument of hegemony between the State and Church; partly, because of using incompetent translators, lack of adequate training, or using Bengali as intermediary language for translation into Odia language - finally, under the guise of Secular texts and School textbooks, the missionaries were able to spread their sphere of activism - to the extent of using them as the tools of warfare against the ignorants and native heathens, including success in conversion of heathens to some extent -, undermining the Company administration's secular character.

+Ministry in England

+Peggs held ministerial posts at Borne, Ilkeston (1841-1846) and Burton on Trent before his death in March 1850.